Roteewolf/O-Prompt/README.md

 ---

-## 📄 License
+## 8. License and Attribution

-This project is licensed under the **O-Prompt License (OPL)**.
+This project is licensed under the **O‑Prompt License (OPL)**.
 Adapted in spirit from the Python Software Foundation License.
-See the [LICENSE](./LICENSE) file for details.

-## 8. License and Attribution

-✅ Document maintained by **[Rotee]** — original creator of O-Prompt.
+Maintained by **[Rotee]** — original creator of O‑Prompt.
-For license or usage inquiries, please cite or link back to the original repository.
+Please cite or link back to this repository when referencing or redistributing any part of this project.

+➡️ See the full [LICENSE](./LICENSE) for legal terms and redistribution conditions.